WafaMohbubul/CI_CD/steps_for_jenkins.md

 9. Use an appropriate build step or script to SSH into your EC2 instance
 10. verify that the code and dependencies are correctly set up.
 11. Modify app name
-11. Add a build step to update the name of the Sparta app to "your_name - Sparta" within the app code.
+11. Add a build step to update the name of the Sparta app to `Wafa - Sparta` within the app code.